BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 ## Creating a new QuPath project

 Go to `Menu->File->Project->Create project`.
 This will ask you to create a new folder for the project, where any non-image data (annotations, trained classifiers, detections, etc.) will be stored.
-THe folder should be empty at start, and the images are kept at their original location and only linked to the folder.
+The folder should be empty at start, and the images are kept at their original location and only linked to the folder.

 For the new project, in the `Project` tab in the left panel, click on `Add images` and select the two .lif images from Dataset 1.
 You can also just drag-and-drop the images onto the QuPath window.